learn-co-students/react-updating-state-cb-gh-000/README.md

 2. Describe what happens when state is updated
 3. Explain the difference between changing state and changing props

 ## Updating state

 ![Unknown state](https://media.giphy.com/media/fFIaNdVhdvoOc/giphy.gif)

 While a React component can have initial state, the real power is in updating its state — after all, if we didn't need to update the state, the component shouldn't _have_ any state.
 State is only reserved for data that _changes_ in our component and is visible in the UI.

 Instead of directly modifying the state using `this.state`, we use `this.setState()`.
 This is a function available to all React components, and allows us to let React know that the component state has changed.
 This way the components knows it should re-render, because its state has changed and its UI will most likely also change.
 Using a setter function like this is very performant.
 While other frameworks like Angular.js use "dirty checking" (continuously checking for changes in an object) to see if a property has changed, React _already knows_ because we use a built-in function to let it know what changes we'd like to make!

-Please feel free to follow along with the lesson using the src folder in this project's code.
+In this code along, use the src folder in this project's code to follow along.
 To run the code, make sure to `npm install & npm start` in the terminal.

 For example, let's say we have a component with a button, and a bit of text to indicate whether that button has been pressed yet:

 ```js
 // src/components/ClickityClick.js